 Significant progress has been made on the Humboldt Bay Trail between Eureka and Arcata, a reach that has been a regional trail priority for more than a decade.
-The last 4.25 miles of the Bay Trail South are funded for construction and currently in the permitting phase.
+The last 4.25 miles of the Bay Trail South are funded for construction.
 A separated multi-use trail south of Eureka is needed to extend the Waterfront Trail south to the College of the Redwoods, connecting the communities of Humboldt Hill, King Salmon, Fields Landing.
 The Little River bridge crossing is an identified connectivity gap, where a separated bicycle facility is needed to connect the northern end of the Hammond Trail to the communities of Westhaven and Trinidad.